kmiermans/pledge_of_honest_communication/README.md

 - help the listener follow these guidelines.

 ### Commitments for listening
-As a listening, I commit to the following notions of truth and honesty:
+As a listener, I commit to the following notions of truth and honesty:
 - The interpretation of speech that I *assume* the speaker conveyed is what I believe the speaker *intended* to convey.

 In more detail, as a listener I: